subutai-io/documentation/user/pages/03.software-components/01.e2e-plugin/docs.md

 ### <a name="create-wallet"> </a> Create your Wallet/PGP keys

 1. Go to the E2E plugin options page by clicking its icon in your browser
+1. _Note:_ if you already had the E2E plugin installed prior to version 6.x, you may have created a PGP key pair already.
+If that is so, you will need to remove the existing keys before creating new ones, compatible with the GoodWill wallet.
+To do that, click the Trash icon beside the obsolete keys.
 1. Click the "+ Create" button on the top right corner
 1. Insert your email address and desired password, then click "Create"
 1. Your [GoodWill](../../working-with-subutai/goodwill) wallet and keys are now created. _Do not forget to [back them up](#backup)!_